cloudstack-llc/mlx-knife/docs/ELECTRON_INTEGRATION_GUIDE.md

 ```

 Notes:
-- The server runs in-process in the packaged binary.
+- The server runs in‑process in the packaged binary (no uvicorn supervisor).
 If `SIGINT` doesn’t stop it (rare), escalate to `SIGKILL`.
 - The CLI also supports `server` as an alias for `serve` for backward compatibility with v1.

+Process model:
+- You should see `msty-mlx-studio` as the parent process and a single `python` child while the server is running.
+- Stopping the parent with `SIGINT`/`SIGTERM` stops the child promptly.
+A second signal escalates.

 That’s the entire integration: package the CLI once, manage downloads yourself with `MLXKModelDownloader`, and spawn the CLI for listing/running or serving models.